 "Our customers are thrilled to produce their own nitrogen on-site.
 Gone are the days of dealing with ordering gas, dealing with polluting diesel delivery trucks coming to their vineyard, or handling heavy cylinders.
 Parker is pleased to support hundreds of wineries both in the Napa Valley and around the globe."

-David Connaughton, product manager, Parker Hannifin Gas Separation and Filtration Division
+Randy Peccia, product sales manager, Parker Hannifin Gas Separation and Filtration Division

-This post was contributed by David Connaughton, product manager, Parker Hannifin Gas Separation and Filtration Division.
+This post was contributed by Randy Peccia, product sales manager, Parker Hannifin Gas Separation and Filtration Division.

 Other related posts on nitrogen generation: